Glendale, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 • You were lawfully allowed to be where you were

 If you don't know if you have enough to seek compensation, you need to request a consultation with a qualified Glendale, MO dog bite lawyer.
-They can analyze the circumstances surrounding your dog attack and advise you on your best options for compensation.
+They can evaluate the circumstances surrounding your dog attack and advise you on what the best path forward is.

-What Do I Do if I'm Bitten by a Dog in Glendale, MO?
+What to Do After a Dog Bite in Glendale, MO?

-• Obtain evidence — As soon as you can afterwards, take pictures of the surrounding scene and any injuries.
-Ask for the name and information of the dog's owners and any witnesses you can, but do not start an argument with the owner.
+• Obtain evidence — While you're still at the scene, take photos of the surrounding scene and any injuries.
+Ask for the contact info of the dog's owners and any witnesses you can, without getting into a confrontation with the owner.

-• Report the bite — Depending on where you were when you were attacked, you may need to report the dog bite to your local municipality.
-This can help to ensure that the dog is free of disease and infection, and that there is documentation of the incident to show the insurance company.
+• Report the incident — Depending on where the incident occurred, you may need to file a report with your local municipality.
+This can help to ensure that the dog is quarantined and observed for signs of rabies or other diseases, and that there is documentation of the incident to show the insurance company.

-• Don't believe insurance companies — Insurance companies want to settle claims as quickly and cheaply as possible.
-Never agree to a settlement before you speak to an attorney, as it may not fully cover the costs of your medical bills and other expenses.
+• Don't believe insurance companies — If the dog's owner has insurance, their insurance company may reach out to you to offer a settlement.
+Be wary of accepting a settlement without consulting with a lawyer, as it may not fully cover the costs of your medical bills and other expenses.

-• Consult with a personal injury lawyer — A lawyer with experience in injury claims can help you determine the best way to move forward.
-They can evaluate the circumstances of the incident and help you to determine how much compensation you are owed for your dog bite injury in Glendale, MO.
+• Schedule a consultation with a personal injury lawyer — A lawyer who specializes in injury claims can help you to understand your legal rights and options.
+They can evaluate the circumstances of the incident and help you to determine how much compensation you deserve for your dog bite injury in Glendale, MO.

-What Can a Dog Bite Lawyer in Glendale, MO Do for Me?
+How a Dog Bite Lawyer in Glendale, MO Can Help

-A dog bite lawyer in Glendale, MO offers expertise and peace of mind.
+A dog bite lawyer in Glendale, MO can handle all the legal aspects of your case while you focus on healing.
 Here are some of the benefits to hiring an attorney for your claim:

-• Evaluate your case — A dog bite lawyer can evaluate your case and tell you whether you have a valid claim.
+• Evaluate your case — A dog bite lawyer can evaluate your case and offer insight into your chances of success.
 They will review the circumstances surrounding the bite, including the severity of your injuries and the relevant state statutes.

-• Help you understand your rights — A dog bite lawyer can help you understand your legal options.
-They can explain the laws that govern dog bites in Glendale, MO, and they can help you navigate the legal system from filing an initial insurance claim to going to trial if necessary.
+• Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
+They can explain the laws that govern dog bites in Glendale, MO, and they can help you navigate the legal system from filing an initial insurance claim to going to trial if you have to.
 Throughout your case, your Glendale, MO dog bite lawyer will be available to answer any questions you may have.

-• Obtain evidence — A dog bite lawyer can acquire evidence to support your claim.
+• Acquire evidence — A dog bite lawyer can obtain evidence that backs up your side of the story.
 This may include medical records, witness statements and any surveillance footage or other evidence.

-• Negotiate with insurance companies — A dog bite lawyer can talk to the dog owner's insurance company to get you the compensation you're entitled to.
-Insurance companies often try to pay out as little as possible, but a dog bite lawyer can fight on your behalf and make sure you get a fair settlement.
+• Negotiate with insurance companies — A dog bite lawyer can negotiate with the dog owner's insurance company on your behalf.
+Insurance companies want to minimize claims, but a dog bite lawyer can stand up for you and ensure the compensation covers all of your damages.

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep the public safe and to hold people liable for the damages they cause.
+Any law regarding personal injury is designed to keep the public safe and to hold negligent actors accountable for the damages they cause.
 Each state makes their own dog bite laws, and the laws in Missouri and Illinois are similar.

-Instead, both states follow "strict liability", meaning that a dog owner can be sued for a dog bite even if the owner did nothing wrong.
+Instead, both states follow "strict liability", in which a dog owner can be sued for a dog bite even if the owner did nothing wrong.
 Strict liability recognizes that dog owners are responsible for the behavior of their dog, while allowing dog bite victims who did nothing wrong to get full compensation without having to prove wrongdoing on the part of the dog owner.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.